Tanvirr0777/assignment-4/README.md

 4. What is Event Delegation in JavaScript?
 Why is it useful?
 Solution:
 Event delegation is a process to use single event listener in parent elements instead of multiple evnets listener in child elements.
-->apply event listener on parent element
+1. apply event listener on parent element
-->then identify the target child element using (.target() ) ->then control event listener
+2. then identify the target child element using (.target() )
+3. then control event listener

 Reduce number of event listeners
 Improves performence